 Description And Comments

 Universal's version of a Mardi Gras Parade has the crazy characters of the New Orleans version but is much more compact.
-Floats are updated every year with new themes, and the inspiration for 2014′s additions is Jules Verne’s classic adventure novel Around the World in 80 Days.
-But you can always count on the massive “King Gator” float making, along with other favorites like the multi-story Riverboat, to roll down Universal’s boulevards.
+Floats are updated most years with new themes -- the inspiration for 2014′s additions was Jules Verne’s classic adventure novel Around the World in 80 Days -- but you can always count on the massive “King Gator” float and multi-story Riverboat to roll down Universal’s boulevards.
 The floats are each accompanied by dozens of strolling performers and stilt walkers, while costumed revelers ride upon them tossing colorful plastic beads to the crowds below.

-The parade lasts around 25 minutes (from when it enters to the park to when it leaves) and generally begins around 7:15 p.m.
+The parade takes about 15 minutes to pass by any one spot, and lasts approximately 45 minutes from when it enters to the park to when it leaves.
+Step-off is generally around 7:15 p.m. before daylight savings begins, and 7:45 p.m. after the clocks spring forward.
 Times may vary with operating hours, so check the park map for details.
 You can find good viewing anywhere along the parade route, and unless you insist on standing right up front, there's no need to save your spot more than 10 or 15 minutes in advance.

-Special reserved viewing areas are also available for Annual Passholders (near Mel's Drive-In), American Express cardholders (near Finnegan's), guests with disabilities (near Macy's in New York), and young "Lil' Jesters" and their families (near Terminator 2: 3-D).
+Special reserved viewing areas are also available for Annual Passholders (in 2015 near Terminator 2: 3-D; formerly near Mel's Drive-In), American Express cardholders (near Finnegan's), guests with disabilities (near Macy's in New York), and young "Lil' Jesters" and their families (near Terminator 2: 3-D).

 If you really want to get in on the action, it's possible to volunteer as a bead-tossing float rider.
-Annual Passholders can sign up for themselves and a guest online; you must RSVP at least one week in advance.
-American Express Cardholders who purchased their tickets with an AmEx can sign up to ride 90 minutes before each parade in KidZone.
-(This perk was available in 2013, but details for 2014 are not yet available).
+Annual Passholders can sign up for themselves and a guest online; you must sign up at Universal's Mardi Gras RSVP website at least one week in advance.
+If space is available, additional riders may be recruited from park guests in the afteroon.
 All riders must be at least 18 years old (or accompanied by an adult) and 48" tall; space is limited and availability is not guaranteed.